Technical Information

 The “N1MM Logger.ini” file

-The N1MM Logger.ini file is in the Documents\N1MM Logger+ user files directory.
+The N1MM Logger.ini file is in the N1MM Logger+ user files directory (which you can access from the Help > Open Explorer on User Files Directory menu item).
 Everything in the “N1MM Logger.ini” file should be settable through the program’s user interface.
 An item may not appear in the “N1MM Logger.ini” file if its value is left at the default.

 Removing the ‘N1MM Logger.ini’ file will cause the program to start with default settings and will require all configuration items to be re-entered.
 In some cases where data in the file has become corrupted, this may be necessary.
 Before doing that, it is worthwhile to try renaming a recent backup from before when the problems started.
-There are up to seven backups retained in the main user Documents\N1MM Logger+ directory, one for each day of the week, as in N1MM Logger.ini.Monday.bak, etc.
+There are up to seven backups retained in the main N1MM Logger+ user files directory, one for each day of the week, as in N1MM Logger.ini.Monday.bak, etc.

 To Revert to a Previous INI BAK file